Glenn-v-W/nlp-ue4/README.md

 Field A3, A4, A5 and onwards must have unique names, but the names are meaningless, I suggest using row-numbers for simplicity.

-Additionally, the first word in B2 will be referred to as the "base" of that Entity.
+The first word in B2 will be referred to as the "base" of that Entity henceforth.

 ### TrainingData and Intents